cawleyflower/testDocs/content/CumulusLinux/Network_Virtualization/Hybrid_Cloud_Connectivity_with_QinQ_and_VXLANs.md

 {{%notice info%}}

-You can try this out without the bridge being VXLAN-enabled.
-The configuration would look something like this:
+If the bridge is not VXLAN-enabled, the configuration looks like this:

 ```

+auto swp5.100
+iface swp5.100
+    vlan-protocol 802.1ad

 auto swp5.100.10
 iface swp5.100.10
     mstpctl-portbpdufilter yes
     mstpctl-bpduguard yes

 auto br10
 iface br10
     bridge-ports swp3.10  swp4  swp5.100.10